-- persuasive evidence of an arrangement exists; - delivery has occurred, and title and risk of loss have passed to the customer; - fees are fixed or determinable; and - collection of the related receivable is considered probable.
+- persuasive evidence of an arrangement exists; - · delivery has occurred, and title and risk of loss have passed to the customer; - · fees are fixed or determinable; and - collection of the related receivable is considered probable.

 Customers are billed for installation, training, project management and at least one year of product maintenance and technical support at the time of the product sale.
 Revenue from these activities is deferred at the time of the product sale and recognized ratably over the period these services are performed.
 Revenue from ongoing product maintenance and technical support agreements is recognized ratably over the period of the related agreements.
 Revenue from software development contracts that include significant modification or customization, including software product enhancements, is recognized based on the percentage of completion contract accounting method using labor efforts expended in relation to estimates of total labor efforts to complete the contract.
 The percentage of completion method requires that adjustments or re-evaluations to estimated project revenues and costs be recognized on a project-to-date cumulative basis, as changes to the estimates are identified.
-Revisions to project estimates are made as additional information becomes known, including information that becomes available subsequent to the date of the consolidated financial statements are filed with the SEC.
+Revisions to project estimates are made as additional information becomes known, including information that becomes available subsequent to the date of the consolidated financial statements up through the date such consolidated financial statements are filed with the SEC.
 If the final estimated profit to complete a long-term contract indicates a loss, a provision is recorded immediately for the total loss anticipated.
 Accounting for contract amendments and customer change orders are included in contract accounting when executed.
-Revenue from shipping and handling costs and other out-of-pocket expenses reimbursed by customers are included in propertion to our equity ownership.
+Revenue from shipping and handling costs and other out-of-pocket expenses reimbursed by customers are included in revenues and cost of revenues.
+Our share of intercompany profits associated with sales and services provided to affiliated companies are eliminated in consolidation in proportion to our equity ownership.

 Contract accounting requires judgment relative to assessing risks, estimating revenues and costs and making assumptions including, in the case of our professional services contracts, the total amount of labor required to complete a project and the complexity of the development and other technical work to be completed.
 Due to the size and nature of many of our contracts, the estimation of total revenues and cost at completion is complicated and subject to many variables.
 Assumptions have to be made regarding the length of time to complete the contract because costs also include estimated third-party vendor and contract labor costs.
 Penalties related to performance on contracts are considered in estimating sales and profit, and are recorded when there is sufficient information for us to assess anticipated performance.
 Third-party vendors' assertions are also assessed and considered in estimating costs and margin.
-During fiscal 2016, we recorded a \$9.2 million provision for loss contract as a result of costs associated with delays of customer acceptance relating to a fixed-price customer contract on a multi-year arrangement which included multiple vendors.
-We have agreed with the customer on the replacement of certain third-party vendors and a change in the timeline for the completion of the project.
-As the system integrator on the project, we are subject to any costs overruns or increases with these vendors resulting in delays or acceptance by our customer.
-Any further delays of acceptance by the customer will result in incremental expenditures and increase the loss.